Ashishlulla/App-weather/README.md

-# App-weathe
+# App-weather

-A Simple Weather App created using HTML, CSS and Javascript.
+A Simple Weather App created using HTML, CSS, and JavaScript.